tkr22777/exp_mono/mono/README.md

 ### Known Issues
 - Some type errors are still present but are being ignored via mypy.ini configuration
 - The test suite has been updated to match the new module structure

+### Recent Updates
+- ✅ Upgraded to Python 3.12+ compatibility
+- ✅ Improved logging system with proper configuration
+- ✅ Enhanced test structure for all modules
+- ✅ Stricter type checking with mypy

 ## License